 I’ll be honest: the idea of putting fruit in ice cream has never been my favorite.
 Why?
-Well, when you put chunks of fruit into anything cold, they tend to become rock hard.
+Well, when you put chunks of fruit into anything cold, they tend to become rock-hard.
 No one loves to eat ice cream with big chunks of frozen fruit.
-But, when I began to puree the fruit first, I become all kinds of excited about adding fruit to ice cream.
+But, when I began to purée the fruit first, I became all kinds of excited about adding fruit to ice cream.
 You end up with much better flavor and consistency.
 The blended berries give way to a simple, blueberry-flavored ice cream base.

 Why is lavender great in this ice cream?

 The addition of lavender to this ice cream was an obvious choice.
 Lavender has a tranquil and calming effect both in fragrance and flavor.
 Maybe it’s the fact that both blueberries and lavender are purple, but something magical happens when these flavors join forces.
 You can grow your own lavender and dry it, or you can buy culinary-ready dried lavender.
 Make sure it’s food grade.
 Otherwise, it may be treated with chemicals and preservatives.